 Car insurance is a necessity for Alabama drivers, but until you need it, you might not have thought about what it does, how it works or what you’ll need to do to get an auto insurance settlement.

 Until now, you likely just paid your bill and moved on.
 But now you’ve been hurt, and you need to know one thing: How does car insurance work in Alabama?

-If you need guidance during your negotiations, contact the team at the Henry Dailey Law Firm.
+If you need guidance during your negotiations, contact the team at Henry C. Dailey, Jr., P.C..
 We’ll review what you need to do to get a full and fair settlement from the insurer.

 When you’ve been hit by another driver, you’ll need to confirm that the driver is at fault for the crash.
 Alabama is a “fault” state for auto insurance, which means that the person responsible for the accident is the person responsible for the expenses.
 That’s opposed to both drivers seeking a settlement from their own insurance companies, which is the system in some other states.

-Alabama is one of a few states that recognize pure contributory fault, and ignoring the difference this can make to your claim could mean losing your chance to recover compensation.
+Alabama is one of the few states that recognize pure contributory fault, and ignoring the difference this can make to your claim could mean losing your chance to recover compensation.
 This rule states that, if you’re found at fault to any degree, your case could be dismissed.
-Even if the other person holds 90 percent of the blame, you’ll be unable to recover compensation.
+Even if the other person holds 90% of the blame, you’ll be unable to recover compensation.

 Others may have more trouble getting a fair settlement offer.
 Insurance companies may use dishonest tactics in an effort to protect their profits.
 At the end of the day, they’re still businesses, and giving you a settlement doesn’t help their bottom line.